9/11 Memorial at Lejeune Memorial Gardens

 The 9/11 Memorial includes a beam from the Twin Towers, presented by police and firefighters of New York to the first troops deployed in the global war on terror.
 The Beam is located between the Beirut Memorial and Entry Wall to the Vietnam Veterans Memorial at Lejeune Memorial Gardens in Jacksonville.

 Lejeune Memorial Gardens is located at 109 Montford Landing Road, Jacksonville, NC.
 Free parking is available on Montford Point Road at the entrance to Lejeune Memorial Gardens.
 Informational placards are located at the site.

 Annual Patriot Day Observance

-2022: An observance will be held at the 9/11 Memorial in the Lejeune Memorial Gardens and open to the public.
+2022: An observance will be held at the 9/11 Memorial in the Lejeune Memorial Gardens at 8:15 AM September 9, 2022 and open to the public.
 The observance will also be made available on City of Jacksonville's Facebook page, on G10TV (local channel 10), g10tv.org, and on the City's YouTube channel.

 Organized by the Onslow Civic Affairs Committee, the observance honors and remembers victims, first responders and military members who perished as a result of the 9/11 terrorist attacks and in the continued fight against terrorism around the world.

 Jacksonville's 10 Year Anniversary Observance held on September 11, 2011 was a special occasion to remember those who lost theirs lives in the battle on terror.
 Two Observance Ceremonies were held and the 8:15AM observance held at Lejeune Memorial Gardens included a bell that was on loan from one of the New York City Fire Stations where First Responders were called to the Twin Towers.
 Images of the 2011 Patriot Day Observance 10 year anniversary are on the right.